davidcarlisle/ly1/README.md

 	\usepackage[T1]{fontenc}

-The texnansi package has a package option `ansinew' which modifies the LY1 encoding to refer to that MS Windows encoding.
+The texnansi package has a package option `ansinew` which modifies the LY1 encoding to refer to that MS Windows encoding.
 However you should only do this if your TeX system can not reencode fonts to support T1 or LY1.
-The `ansinew' treatment of the left quote ` as a grave accent makes it rather unsuitable for TeX use.
+The `ansinew` treatment of the left quote ` as a grave accent makes it rather unsuitable for TeX use.
 It also lacks several useful glyphs.
 However if you need to, you can do:

 	\usepackage[ansinew]{texnansi}

-The other possible reason for using the `texnansi' package relates to the use of the lowercase table in the hyphenation algorithm.
+The other possible reason for using the `texnansi` package relates to the use of the lowercase table in the hyphenation algorithm.
 This is described below, but it is unfortunately of necessity rather technical, and you may want to stop reading at that point.

 LY1 matches OT1 well enough that you can usually use it in that role also.
-You can \input texnansi if you want this to work exactly even in plain TeX.
+You can `\input` texnansi if you want this to work exactly even in plain TeX.

 Having declared the LY1 encoding to LaTeX, LaTeX will need to know the fonts that are available in this encoding.
-This distribution includes TeX metrics, font definition files and map files for the common `Standard PostScript' fonts.
+This distribution includes TeX metrics, font definition files and map files for the common "Standard PostScript" fonts.

-For each encoding LaTeX needs to know an `error font' which is its fall back in the case that the font substitution system can find nothing better to do.  ly1enc.def specifies that the Error Font for LY1 is Adobe Times-Roman.
+For each encoding LaTeX needs to know an `error font` which is its fall back in the case that the font substitution system can find nothing better to do.  ly1enc.def specifies that the Error Font for LY1 is Adobe Times-Roman.
 Any PostScript